dynastymasra/gokafka/consumer/README.md

 ## How To Run and Deploy

-Use command go `go run main.go` in root folder for run this application.
+Use command go `go run *.go` in root folder for run this application.